 - Retail – a multi-storey building or mall, a block of shops or an individual property, either on the street or within a retail complex

 - Offices – anything from a small property to a building that’s designed for office workers; these sometimes include retail space on the ground or lower floors

 - Short-stay accommodation – motels in a wide range of sizes, rural pubs, serviced apartments backpacker lodges, hotels and luxury retreats

 There’s considerable value in the lease

 Commercial property is often sold with an existing lease and tenant (leasee).
-The quality of the lease has a strong influence on the property’s market value, much more than with residential property where it’s typically all about location.
+The quality of the lease has a strong influence on the property’s market value.

 Commercial property investors consider: